m-clare/gusset_design/notes.md

 - H is known and line of action for H is known
 - P is known and line of action for P is known
 - V is known and line of action for V is known

+### Hierarchy for Geometry

+- Gusset Node - must have a beam, a column and a brace
+    - List of Beams
+        - beam
+            - start pt/end pt
+            - cross section
+            - frame
+            - properties
+    - Column
+        - start pt/end pt
+        - cross section
+        - frame (local to global)
+        - properties
+    - List of Braces
+        - brace
+            - start pt/end pt
+            - cross section
+            - frame
+            - properties
+            - gusset
+                - can get gusset local quadrant from brace start/end pt
+    - to mesh
+        - call individual component to mesh

+brace - from angle + from